Welfare Support and Advice

-As of April 2013, if you receive benefits you may be affected by one or more of the following changes.
+Since April 2013, if you receive benefits you may have been affected by one or more of the following changes.

 Under Occupancy (Bedroom Tax)

-If your home is bigger (has more bedrooms) than your family needs, your housing benefit will be reduced by 14% for one ‘spare’ bedroom and 25% for two or more ‘spare’ bedrooms.
+If your home is bigger (has more bedrooms) than your family needs, your housing benefit is reduced by 14% for one ‘spare’ bedroom and 25% for two or more ‘spare’ bedrooms.

-From April 2013, if you receive housing benefit, you be entitled to one bedroom for:
+If you receive housing benefit, you are entitled to one bedroom for:

 - Every adult couple (married or unmarried)